 The Beta value of the benchmark index is always considered ‘1’, and if the fund is having a Beta value higher than ‘1’, then it means the fund will rise or fall more compared to its benchmark index.
 And if the Beta value is less than ‘1’, then the fund will rise or fall less compared to its benchmark index.

-You can gauge a close estimation of the fund’s return by multiplying the Beta value of the fund to the percentage movement of the benchmark index the fund relates to.
+You can gauge a close estimation of the fund’s return by multiplying the Beta value of the fund by the percentage movement of the benchmark index of the fund relates.

-Lets us understand Beta of a Mutual Fund with an example.
+Let us understand the Beta of a Mutual Fund with an example.